-Puffing Billy is a well-preserved heritage railway, quite popular with tourists visiting Melbourne.
+Puffing Billy is a well-preserved heritage railway popular with tourists visiting Melbourne.

 These trains run through the beautiful forests of Dandenong Ranges, approximately 50 Kms (31 Miles) East of Melbourne city.

-A hundred years ago these trains served the local communities, carrying anything from passengers to timber, and today they are a favorite tourist activity.
+A hundred years ago, Puffing Billy served the local communities, carrying anything from passengers to timber, and today they are a favorite tourist activity.

-In this article, we explain everything you need to know before you get on to Puffing Billy.
+In this article, we explain everything you need to know before you book your Puffing Billy tickets.

 Puffing Billy route